 All level IDs are stored as text values with LEVEL1 areas using two characters, LEVEL2 use 3 characters, which is joined with the LEVEL1 unique ID to make a LEVEL 2 unique ID of 2 and 3 characters separated by a dot.
 The Level 3 units use a 6 character value and the LEVEL4 is a single character.
 Again, unique IDs for each region are achieved by concatenating each lower resolution area such that the proceeding level falls within each separated by a single dot.

 Note.
 The data formats described in this section refer to Sahsuland data only.
 These data formats are not a requirement by the RIF.
-Data requirements are covered in section XXX.
+Data requirements are covered in the RIF Data Loading manual.

 Screen shots and examples in this manual are based on this Sahsuland data.
 Descriptive statistics of Sahsuland can be found in appendix B.